Tuesday, June 16, 2026

 The workshop was on a Friday, and just a few days later, I shared a post showing the blocks I had made up until that point (you can see that post HERE.)
 I ended up making a total of 24 blocks, but only 20 of them were used in the quilt.

-I played with a few different layout options, and had decided to go with a design similar to the pattern cover.
+I played with a few different layout options, and had decided to go with the layout shown above, which is similar to the pattern cover.
 I even started sewing the blocks together into rows, but the idea of diagonal waves kept nagging at me.
-Then I discovered the perfect backing fabric in my stash and knew that I had to do the wavy layout.
+Then I discovered the perfect backing fabric in my stash and knew that I had to change my plans.

 The diagonal wave design on both the front and the back of the quilt reminds me of the giant slide at the state fair.
 That's what led to the name "Riding the Waves."
 I quilted from the back side, following the design of the backing fabric.
 The quilting adds some fun wavy stitching lines to the front of the quilt.